Benjamin0-1/PF-back/README.md

 ## Overview

 PF-back is the backend component of an e-commerce application.
 It provides essential functionalities such as user authentication, product management, order processing, and user profile management.
-The project is built using Node.js.
+The project is built using Node.js and Express.

 ## Features